 Kim Dumpson relates the story of Olivia Johns Rice

 Olivia Johns Rice (1880-1973) was born in Cleveland, OH into a prominent Black family.
-In her 20s, college-educated Olivia taught grade school and in 1910 she married Frank Rice who was descended from an eminent Black family in Newport.
-Frank’s grandfather was a caterer and founding member of the Newport Anti-Slavery Society.
-For 44 years Frank served as caretaker of the Hazard summer house on Walcott Ave.
-After Frank died in 1937, Olivia continued living on and caring for the Hazard property until Hazard died in 1961, leaving Olivia $100 a month for life
+In her 20s, college-educated Miss Olivia Johns taught grade school and in 1910 she married Frank Rice who was descended from an eminent Black family in Newport.
+Mr. Rice’s grandfather was a caterer and founding member of the Newport Anti-Slavery Society.
+For 44 years Mr. Rice served as caretaker of the Daniel Hazard summer house on Walcott Ave.
+After Mr. Rice died in 1937, Mrs. Olivia Johns Rice continued living on and caring for the Hazard property until Hazard’s son died in 1961, leaving her $100 a month for life.

 Olivia Johns Rice

 Captain William Pemantel (1918-2000) was the youngest of 11 children born to Angelina and August Pemantel who had come to Jamestown in 1909 from the Portuguese Azores.
 Bill went to Jamestown schools through sixth grade and then began working on boats in Narragansett Bay.
 By his 20th birthday he was a seasoned mariner and bay pilot.
 After World War II he went to work for the Jamestown & Newport Ferry Co.
 Groomed by Captain Reuben Garlick, he quickly gained his master’s license.
 Captain Pemantel guided ferries between Jamestown and Newport for 27 years until the ferries were discontinued in 1969, often taking his son and other children with him in the wheelhouse.